Can Large Language Models Serve as Data Analysts? A Multi-Agent Assisted Approach for Qualitative Data Analysis: Results

 \section{Results}

-In this section, we present the study results of the proposed LLM-based multi-agent model for qualitative data analysis.
-Our findings indicate that the proposed model achieved comprehensive and rapid interpretation of extensive qualitative datasets.
-Below, we present the results of our LLM-based proposed model in Section \ref{LLM based model RQ1}, specifically reporting the outcomes of RQ1.
-Additionally, we conducted an extensive evaluation of the proposed model by engaging practitioners from diverse backgrounds to assess its performance, as detailed in Section \ref{performance Evaluation RQ2}.
+In this section, we present the study results of the proposed LLM-based multi-agent system for qualitative data analysis.
+Below, we present the results of our LLM-based proposed system in Section \ref{LLM based model RQ1}, specifically reporting the outcomes of RQ1.